davide-casiraghi/resources/README.md

 ```
 If any field is missing it will be auto-generated from filename.

 Copy file inside `./docs` folder into related category folder (e.g. `./docs/drupal/cool_new_file.md`).

- If category doesn't yet exist, create a new folder (use lowercase naming) or leave file in top level `./docs` folder if you want it to be outside any category.
+If category doesn't exist yet, create a new folder (use lowercase naming) or leave file in top level `./docs` folder if you want it to be outside any category.

-Sidebar, including any new categories, will be automatically generated based on the `./docs` folder structure.

 ## Guides

 ### Editing existing guide

-Edit markdown file inside `./guides/CATEGORY` folder
+Edit markdown file inside `./guides/CATEGORY` folder.

 ### Creating new guide